Adversarial Multi-Agent Reinforcement Learning for Proactive False Data Injection Detection: Case study II: Frequency control in the transmission grid

-Figure~\ref{fig:overall_architecture} illustrates the proposed MARL framework for proactive FDIA detection.
-The defender agent is a classifier that aims at detecting the bus under attack.
+Fig.~\ref{fig:overall_architecture} illustrates the proposed MARL framework for proactive FDIA detection in frequency control.
+The LSTM-aided defender aims to identify the attacked inverter.
 The adversary agent seeks to disrupt the power grid frequency while avoiding being captured by the defender.